 Aquatic Systems Branch

-The Aquatic Systems Branch encompasses four areas of freshwater management: fisheries, hydrology, water quality, and wetlands.
+ASB encompasses five areas of freshwater management: fisheries, hydrology, water quality, wetlands, and information management.

 Ocean and Coastal Resources Branch